Period of self-isolation

 - If necessary, remove their mask or face covering.

 - Place the face covering in a closed bag out of the reach of children until it is routinely washed.

 - If a disposable mask is used, place it in a closed garbage can.

 - Wash their hands again.

 The sick person’s sheets, towels, clothing and face coverings used to cover the nose and mouth can usually be washed with other household laundry.
 However, they should be washed separately if soiled with vomit, etc.

 - Wash with hot water.

 - Wear disposable gloves to avoid direct contact between your skin and clothes and the sick person’s clothing, sheets and towels.

-- Do not shake out dirty laundry before washing.
+- Do not shake out dirty laundry.

 The sick person’s utensils and dishes can be washed with your usual liquid detergent or in the dishwasher.